 Human resources management training teaches a comprehensive system for evaluating and selecting appropriate job candidates.
 This process includes steps like:

-- using a standardized checklist during interviews, to ensure you don't get sidetracked, and cover all your bases while talking with each candidate
+- Using a standardized checklist during interviews to ensure you don't get sidetracked and that you cover all your bases while talking with each candidate

-- developing pre-screening tools to weed out inappropriate candidates (thus saving you time on interviews, and zeroing in on the most qualified applicants more quickly)
+- Developing pre-screening tools to weed out inappropriate candidates (thus saving you time on interviews and helping you zero in on the most qualified applicants more quickly)

 This is a system any leader can adapt to their own particular field, and use to dramatically reduce hiring errors—and enormous amounts of wasted time.